dmenezesgabriel/docker-localstack-hello/docs/aws-rds.md

 - Automated provisioning, OS patching, backups, monitoring, scaling, failover, redundancy.

-**Lift and shift**: migrating an application to the cloud without making any changes to the application.
+**Lift and shift**: migrating an application to the cloud without making any changes to the application._RDS cannot be acessed by SSH_

 ## Price